YashKalia/Testing-PacMan/assignment-docs/assignment-2-report.md

  #### Exercise 6

- We have made an abstract test class from which 2 other test classes (one for PlayerCollisions and DefaultPlayerInteractionMap )inherit from the collide method in both one for PlayerCollisions and DefaultPlayerInteractionMap are tested, by doing so all other methods in those classes are also tested indirectly according to the coverage report that IntelliJ gives.
-This test class can be found in the test folder at: java/nl.tudelft.jpacman/level/CollisionMapTest
+ We have made an abstract test class from which 2 other test classes (one for PlayerCollisionsTest and DefaultPlayerInteractionMapTest )inherit from.
+ The collide method in both one for PlayerCollisions and DefaultPlayerInteractionMap are tested, by doing so all other methods in those classes are also tested indirectly according to the coverage report that IntelliJ gives.
+ The tests needed for this exercise can be found and run (choose "All 2" ) in class in the test folder at: java/nl.tudelft.jpacman/level/CollisionMapTest

  #### Exercise 7